aleksander-vedvik/Master/README.md

     make eval

 NOTE: There is no need to rebuild the docker containers after changing the `.env` file.
 Hence, to run a different benchmark you can change the `.env` file accordingly and then run `make eval`.
 This will load and start the correct benchmark based on the `.env` file.
+If the changes you make in the `.env` file is not reflected when running `make eval`, then run `make docker` to rebuild the containers.